tetcoin/pro/.github/ISSUE_TEMPLATE/bug_report.md

 **Questions**

-- Is this a bug concerning building of ink! smart contracts?
+- Is this a bug concerning building of pro! smart contracts?
-    - If **yes** then you might instead want to file a bug report to ink!'s build tool: https://github.com/paritytech/cargo-contract
+    - If **yes** then you might instead want to file a bug report to pro!'s build tool: https://github.com/tetcoin/cargo-contract
 - Is this a bug that appears when interacting with smart contracts via the Polkadot JS browser UI?
     - If **yes** then you might instead want to file a bug report to the Polkadot JS Apps project instead: https://github.com/polkadot-js/apps